Education in Saudi Arabia: Girls' and women's education

 According to the World Bank report, female students in higher education in Saudi Arabia outnumber those in Jordan, Tunisia and West Bank and Gaza.

-According to the World Bank, gross enrollment rate for female is 36.1 percent, gross enrollment rate for male is 24.7 percent, and gross enrollment rate for total was 30.2 percent in 2006.
+According to the World Bank, gross enrollment rate for females is 36.1 percent, gross enrollment rate for males is 24.7 percent, and gross enrollment rate for total was 30.2 percent in 2006.
 There are thousands of female professors throughout Saudi Arabia.

-Around 2009, an expert on girls' education became the first woman minister in Saudi Arabia.
+Around 2009, an expert on girls' education became the first female minister in Saudi Arabia.
 Nora bint Abdullah al-Fayez, a US-educated former teacher, was made deputy education minister in charge of a new department for female students.
 In addition, Saudi Arabia provides female students with one of the world's largest scholarship programs.
 By this program, thousands of women have earned doctorates from Western universities.

 The building of colleges and universities for women, which was recently announced by the government, is critically important.
-Women constitute 60% of Saudi Arabia's college students but only 21% of its labor force, much lower than in neighboring countries.
+Women constitute 60% of Saudi Arabia's college students but only 14.4% of its labor force, much lower than in neighboring countries.
 85% of employed Saudi women work in education, 6% in public health, and 95% in the public sector.
 Princess Nora bint Abdul Rahman University (PNU) is the first women's university in Saudi Arabia and largest women-only university in the world, composed of 32 campuses across the Riyadh region.

-According to the Saudi Ministry of Education, Saudi women’s undergraduate enrollment rates surpassed those of men in 2015, with women comprising 52 percent of all university students in the kingdom.
+According to the Saudi Ministry of Education, Saudi women's undergraduate enrollment rates surpassed those of men in 2015, with women comprising 52 percent of all university students in the kingdom.